Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 > **Note:** This exercise is optional, since it requires support for Web Load & Performance Testing which is only available for **Visual Studio 2013 Ultimate Edition**.
 For more information on specific Visual Studio 2013 features, compare versions [here](http://www.microsoft.com/visualstudio/eng/products/compare).

-**Azure Web Apps** provides the Autoscale feature for Web Apps running in a Standard plan.
+**Azure Web Apps** provides the Autoscale feature for Web Apps running on a Standard plan.
 Autoscale lets Azure automatically scale the instance count of your Web App depending on the load.
 When Autoscale is enabled, Azure checks the CPU of your Web App once every five minutes and adds instances as needed at that point in time.
 If the CPU usage is low, Azure will remove instances once every two hours to ensure that the performance of your Web App is not degraded.

 In this exercise you will go through the steps required to configure the **Autoscale** feature for the **Geek Quiz** Web App.
 You will verify this feature by running a Visual Studio load test to generate enough CPU load on the application to trigger an instance upgrade.